Fred Risser (Progressive politician)

 Frederic Emanuel Risser (January 15, 1900 – September 1, 1971) was an American lawyer and Progressive politician.
 He served twelve years as a member of the Wisconsin State Senate from Dane County.
-He was the father of Wisconsin state senator Fred A. Risser, the longest-serving state legislator in American history.
+He was the father of Wisconsin state senator Fred A. Risser, the longest-serving legislator in American history.

 Early life and education

-Risser was born in the Buffalo, Buffalo County, Wisconsin, on January 15, 1900.
-After he graduated from Winona High School in Winona, Minnesota, he spent two years on his father's farm before enrolling at the University of Wisconsin–Madison, where he received his bachelor's degree in 1923 and his LL.B. in 1925.
+Risser was born in Buffalo, Wisconsin on January 15, 1900.
+After he graduated from Winona High School in Winona, Minnesota, he spent two years on his father's farm.
+He then enrolled at the University of Wisconsin–Madison, where he received his bachelor's degree in 1923 and his LL.B. in 1925.

 Career

 He taught at Beaver Dam High School for one year, and in 1925 became a practicing attorney in Madison, Wisconsin, entering the law firm of and eventually forming a partnership with former state legislator Ernest Warner.
 From 1925 to 1930, he lectured on business law at Madison College.